stackitcloud/stackit-cli/docs/stackit_beta_alb_pool_update.md

 ### Options

 ```
-  -c, --configuration string   filename of the input configuration file
+  -c, --configuration string   Filename of the input configuration file
   -h, --help                   Help for "stackit beta alb pool update"
-  -n, --name string            name of the target pool name to update
+  -n, --name string            Name of the target pool name to update
 ```

 ### Options inherited from parent commands